 A romantic spot in Pike Place market

-If you want to make a romantic gesture (perhaps even a proposal) at Pike Place market but you don’t want 1000 onlookers to be part of your special moment, this rooftop garden is the place to go.
-Boasting incredible views of Elliott Bay and West Seattle in the midst of vibrant florals and garden art, it’s hard to take a bad photograph from any angle in this garden.
+If you want to make a romantic gesture (perhaps even a proposal) at Pike Place Market, but you don’t want 1,000 onlookers to be part of your special moment, this rooftop garden is the place to go.
+Boasting incredible views of Elliott Bay surrounded by vibrant flowers and garden art, it’s hard to take a bad photograph from any angle in this garden.

 More Articles on Pike Place Market:

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a plus size, one-bag traveler, and journaling it all on WanderBig.com